vlonje20/dev-init-app/CICD-Integration.md

   - Generate a Token:
     - Go to Administration ==> Click the dropdown on Security ==> Users
     - Click under 'Token'
-    - Enter Name under 'Name', Chose Duration then click Generate
+    - Enter Name under 'Name', Chose Duration then click 'Generate'
     - Copy Token and Backup for you won't be able to see or copy it again.

     OR